A system-level approach to generalized feedback Nash equilibrium seeking in partially observed games: Preliminaries: Noncooperative games and equilibrium seeking via operator splitting

 We investigate GNE-seeking algorithms for solving $\mathcal{G}$.
 Namely, we are interested in fixed-point methods for players to learn a strategy profile $s^{\star} \in \mathbf{fix}(BR)$.
 Assuming that $\mathcal{G}$ can be repeated, with $s_k = (s_k^1, \ldots, s_k^{N_P})$ being the strategies played at the $k$-th episode, we seek an \textit{update rule} $T : \mathcal{S}_{\mathcal{G}} \to \mathcal{S}_{\mathcal{G}}$ such that $s_{k+1} = T(s_k)$ converges to an equilibrium $s^{\star} \in \mathbf{fix}(BR)$.
-Conforming with realistic scenarios, such a mapping must be \begin{itemize} \item [--] \textit{semi-decentralized}, in the sense that players compute their updates independently, with minimal coordination; \item [--] \textit{based on private information}, in the sense that players do not query their rivals' objectives and strategy sets. \end{itemize} A natural choice consists on the operator $T = (1{-}\eta)I + \eta BR$ for some $\eta \in (0,1)$, since $s_{k+1} = (1{-}\eta)s_k + \eta BR(s_k)$ converges to a fixed-point $s^{\star} \in \mathbf{fix}(BR)$ (a GNE, by definition) when $BR$ is either a nonexpansive or contractive operator \cite{Bauschke2017}.
+Conforming to realistic scenarios, such a mapping must be \begin{itemize} \item \textit{semi-decentralized}, in the sense that players compute their updates independently, with minimal coordination; \item \textit{based on private information}, in the sense that players do not query their rivals' objectives and strategy sets. \end{itemize} A natural choice consists on the operator $T = (1{-}\eta)I + \eta BR$ for some $\eta \in (0,1)$, since $s_{k+1} = (1{-}\eta)s_k + \eta BR(s_k)$ converges to a fixed-point $s^{\star} \in \mathbf{fix}(BR)$ (a GNE, by definition) when $BR$ is either a nonexpansive or contractive operator \cite{Bauschke2017}.
 This method, \textit{Best-Response Dynamics} (BRD), satisfies the above requirements.
 However, the Lipschitz properties of $BR$ are difficult to establish for most generalized Nash equilibrium problems and convergence might fail even in simple cases \cite{NMC_SLS_BRD2024}.

-Alternatively, we consider a refinement of the GNE solution concept which is standard for games under Assumption \ref{as: Nash_Equilbrium_Existence}: The \textit{variational generalized Nash equilibrium} (vGNE, \cite{Facchinei2010}). \begin{definition} A profile $s^{\star} = (s^{1^{\star}},\ldots,s^{N_P^{\star}}) \in \mathcal{S}$ satisfying
+A class of equilibrium-seeking algorithms which are computationally tractable and have straightforward convergence properties can be obtained by adopting a refined solution concept: The \textit{variational generalized Nash equilibrium} (vGNE, \cite{Facchinei2010}). \begin{definition} A profile $s^{\star} = (s^{1^{\star}},\ldots,s^{N_P^{\star}}) \in \mathcal{S}$ satisfying